starnowski/posjsonhelper/README.md

 ```

 For more details and examples with the IN operator or how to use numeric values please check the [DAO](/hibernate5/src/test/java/com/github/starnowski/posjsonhelper/hibernate5/demo/dao/ItemDao.java) used in tests.

+## Modify JSON

+The library can also be used for JSON modification operations.
+By default, in Hibernate, we can always update a column with JSON content by setting its entire value.
+The posjsonhelper library also allows you to modify JSON content by setting, replacing, or removing individual JSON properties without replacing its full content.
+The library contains several JSON functions and operators that allow for this type of operation.

 ### Properties